Frequently Asked Questions

 Yet, Sephardic Jews, and many of our community, do have the practice of eating kitniyot on Passover.
 So, eating kitniyot is not, in itself, prohibited, but a custom that some hold.

-If you want to get involved with this adventure, have ideas about kitniyot or have any other suggestions or questions, please do not hesitate to email us before the festival (by Thursday, April 2) or let us know onsite!
+If you want to get involved with this adventure, have ideas about kitniyot or have any other suggestions or questions, please do not hesitate to email us.

 More on kitniyot:

 Kitniyot are grains, legumes, and seeds such as rice, corn, millet, buckwheat, beans, soy, green beans, peas, lentils, chickpeas, peanuts, sunflower seeds, sesame seeds, and mustard seeds that are traditionally not eaten by Ashkenazi Jews because of a prohibition set in the 13th century.